bianca9901/zen-zone/README.md

 * Github
 was used to host the code on the website.
 * Git
-???
+was used for version control.
+* Vscode
-* Vscode was used to write my code after half the time on this project since codeanywhere stopped working.
+was used to write my code after half the time on this project since codeanywhere stopped working.
 ---
 ## Design